FLClab/optim-sted/abberior/README.md

-# Contextual-Bandit optimization for STED microscopy
+# Optimization for STED microscopy

 This folder contains the code to optimize the performance of stimulated emission depletion (STED) microscopy using a bandit or contextual-bandit algorithm on a real STED microscope.